San Diego area taxpayers impacted by January 2024 severe storms and flooding qualify for tax relief

 What Should You Do?

+Let the tax attorneys of the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), San Diego County (Carlsbad) and elsewhere in California can help you with your ERC-VDP application, give advice about this process, or advice on the ERC.
 You know that at the Law Offices Of Jeffrey B. Kahn, P.C. we are always thinking of ways that our clients can save on taxes.
-If you are selected for an audit, stand up to the IRS by getting representation.
-Tax problems are usually a serious matter and must be handled appropriately so it’s important to that you’ve hired the best lawyer for your particular situation.
-The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Los Angeles (including Long Beach and Ontario) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
-Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
+Tax problems are usually a serious matter and must be handled appropriately so it is important to that you have hired the best lawyer for your situation.
+We are experts in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
+Also, if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
 And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.

 Other Areas Having Extended Deadlines:

-The IRS announced on April 3, 2023 that March 31 Storm victims in parts of Arkansas now have until July 31, 2023 to file various federal individual and business tax returns and make tax payments.
+The IRS announced on December 22, 2023 that individuals and businesses affected by severe storms and tornadoes that began on December 9 in parts of Tennessee now have until June 17, 2024, to file various federal individual and business tax returns and make tax payments.

-The IRS announced on January 19, 2023 that Storm victims in parts of Georgia and Alabama now have until May 15, 2023 to file various federal individual and business tax returns and make tax payments.
+The IRS announced on January 22, 2024 that individuals and businesses affected by severe storms, flooding and a potential dam breach that began on January 10, 2024 in parts of Connecticut now have until June 17, 2024, to file various federal individual and business tax returns and make tax payments.

-The IRS announced on April 10, 2023 that March 31 Storm victims in parts of Tennessee now have until July 31, 2023 to file various federal individual and business tax returns and make tax payments.
+The IRS announced on January 30, 2024 that individuals and businesses affected by severe storms, flooding and tornadoes that began on September 10, 2023 in parts of Rhode Island now have until June 17, 2024, to file various federal individual and business tax returns and make tax payments.

-The IRS announced on April 18, 2023 that March 31/April 1 Storm victims in parts of Indiana now have until July 31, 2023 to file various federal individual and business tax returns and make tax payments.
+The IRS announced on February 5, 2024 that individuals and businesses affected by severe storms and flooding that began on December 17, 2023 in parts of Maine now have until June 17, 2024, to file various federal individual and business tax returns and make tax payments.

 IRS Tax Relief Details